openebs/zfs-localpv/docs/backup-restore.md

   pawan-old-node2: pawan-new-node2
 ```

-While doing the restore the ZFS-LocalPV plugin will set the affinity on the PV as per the node mapping provided in the config map.
+While doing the restore the LocalPV-ZFS plugin will set the affinity on the PV as per the node mapping provided in the config map.
 Here in the above case the PV created on nodes `pawan-old-node1` and `pawan-old-node2` will be moved to `pawan-new-node1` and `pawan-new-node2` respectively.

 ## Things to Consider: